Veteran Suicide Risk and Prevention

-PTSD and veteran substance abuse are linked to an increased risk of suicide.
-Getting treatment for substance abuse and mental health disorders can be lifesaving.
+PTSD and Veteran substance use are linked to an increased risk of suicide.
+Getting treatment for substance use and mental health disorders can be lifesaving.

-The VA offers numerous treatment options, including VA rehab programs for mental health, which offer numerous services, including VA inpatient rehab.
-The VA also identifies numerous other resources for veterans or families who need help.
+The VA offers numerous treatment options, including VA treatment programs for mental health, which offer numerous services, including VA inpatient care.
+The VA also identifies numerous other resources for Veterans or families who need help.

 If you’re unsure whether you or someone you love needs professional help, the VA offers a confidential online assessment to evaluate anxiety, substance use, and PTSD.

-If you do not live near a VA rehabilitation center, or the VA near you has a waiting list, you can also obtain treatment through a community care provider.
-Such providers have agreements in place with the VA to provide services to veterans when they cannot get timely treatment at their local VA rehab program.
+If you do not live near a VA treatment center, or the VA near you has a waiting list, you can also obtain treatment through a community care provider.
+Such providers have agreements in place with the VA to provide services to Veterans when they cannot get timely treatment at their local VA addiction treatment program.

-You can also call Sunrise House to discuss how to get into treatment for substance abuse and co-occurring mental house disorders immediately.
-Our parent company, American Addiction Centers, offers a veterans program, Salute to Recovery, at 2 authorized community care providers located in Las Vegas, Nevada and Hollywood, Florida.
+You can also call Sunrise House at to discuss how to start treatment for substance use and co-occurring mental house disorders immediately.
+Our parent company, American Addiction Centers, offers a Veterans program called Salute to Recovery, at all of our facilities.